William Henry Harrison: Historical reputation

 Freehling refers to Harrison as "the most dominant figure in the evolution of the Northwest territories into the Upper Midwest today".
 Harrison, age 68 at the time of his inauguration, was the oldest person to assume the U.S. presidency, a distinction he held until 1981, when Ronald Reagan was inaugurated at age 69.
+Harrison also became the last U.S. president to wear a powdered wig tied in a queue according to the style of the late 18th century in his youth while he was serving as an officer of the U.S. Army in the 1790s when a wig was worn as a standard part of the military uniform.

 Harrison's son John Scott Harrison represented Ohio in the House of Representatives between 1853 and 1857.
 Harrison's grandson Benjamin Harrison of Indiana served as the 23rd president from 1889 to 1893, making William and Benjamin Harrison the only grandparent-grandchild pair of presidents.

 Honors and tributes

 Various monuments and memorial statues have been erected in tribute to Harrison.
 There are public statues of him in downtown Indianapolis, Cincinnati's Piatt Park, the Tippecanoe County Courthouse, Harrison County, Indiana, and Owen County, Indiana.
 Numerous counties and towns also bear his name.

 The village of North Bend, Ohio, honors Harrison every year with a parade to celebrate his birthday.
 The Gen. William Henry Harrison Headquarters in Franklinton, Ohio, commemorates him.
 The house was his military headquarters from 1813 to 1814.
 On February 19, 2009, the United States Mint released the ninth coin in the Presidential $1 Coin Program, bearing Harrison's likeness.